 Pressing a “G” on your keyboard will bring up a list of preset global board snap grids

 When you are in Altium Designer, pressing the keyboard shortcut of “G” will bring up a list of preset grid values as shown in the image above.
 This will allow you to quickly set the global board snap grid to any value in the list by simply clicking on it.
 This menu will also give you the option of going into the cartesian grid editor for the global board snap grid as well as manually setting the snap grid value.

 Other keyboard shortcuts include “GX” and “GY” which will allow you to set individual grid values for either the X or the Y values.
 Another shortcut is “Ctrl+G” which will bring up the cartesian grid editor for the global board snap grid.
 The most used shortcut is probably “Shift+Ctrl+G”.
 This little jewel will bring up a small dialog box which will allow you to manually enter the value you want for the global board snap grid.

 Using grid control keyboard shortcuts can save you lots of time while working on your design

 Altium Designer comes complete with many different utilities such as the grid system that we’ve been discussing here.
-These functions and shortcuts truly position Altium Designer as one of the best PCB design software tools that you will find.
+These functions and shortcuts truly position Altium Designer as one of the best PCB design software tools and schematic creators that you will find.
 Even something as simple as setting a grid has been enhanced to give you the maximum performance in order to best help you to complete your designs ahead of schedule and under budget.

-If you’re not already using it, talk to an expert at Altium to find out how you can start using Altium Designer on your next PCB design and put its power to work for you.
+If you’re not already using it, talk to an expert at Altium Designer to find out how you can start using Altium Designer on your next PCB design and put its power to work for you.